-Cliché Storm or Troperiffic: The show is a fantasy cliche hurricane.
+Cliché Storm: The show is a fantasy cliche hurricane.
 However, many of its fans cite this as why they love the show so much.

 Darken Rahl, The Big Bad of season 1 and The Dragon to The Keeper in season 2, orders a mass infanticide, kills any he deems a threat, and tortures innocent peasants to keep his dark power.
 Rahl is also especially fond of blood sacrifices, using the blood as ink to pen notices and spells.
 Rahl also unleashes a plague on his own people in an attempt to blameRichard and cause the people to turn against him.
 Throughout the series, Rahl is shown as nothing more than pure, unadulterated evil.

 Nicholas Rahl, Darken's son in season 1ís "Reckoning," was born of a Confessor.
 Most male Confessors get easily corrupted by their powers, and Nicholas starts off by Confessing his playmate and forcing him to cut off his own finger, because the latter refused to play with the same toys and games as Nicholas.
-When Nicholas's mother noticed what her son was becoming and pointed it out, Darken decided to execute her and Nicholas stopped him, saying "No, Father...let me do it."
+When Nicholas's mother tried to kill him for fear of what he was becoming, Darken decided to execute her and Nicholas stopped him, saying "No, Father...let me do it."
 After executing his own mother, Nicholas proceeded to murder his father when the two were standing in front of her tomb.
 After that, he ordered his father's former servants (all of whom he all Confessed) to destroy the land and kill anyone who refused to be Confessed by him.
 50 years later, Richard Cypher arrives and sees the misery that Nicholas caused and nearly all the world being either killed or confessed by Nicholas, except a few peasants who were hiding and told Richard that Nicholas was even worse than his father.